jasonaaronwilson/c-armyknife-lib/src-doc/string-alist.md

 An association list (a type of map) from a string to a value_t.

+## @macro string_alist_foreach

+Allows iteration over the keys and values in a string association list.

 ## @function alist_delete

 Delete the key and associated value from the given association